nimiq/developer-center/migration/validator-activation.md

     Where `pow-rpc` is the **PoW client RPC url**.
 For example: `http://127.0.0.1:8648`

 The tool will monitor validator readiness by tracking readiness transactions sent by all the registered validators within 24 hour activation windows.
-Once 80% of the total stake has signaled readiness, the transition block will be generated.
+Once 80% of the total stake has signaled readiness, the activation tool will automatically start the PoS client.
 Read more about the activation process [here](migration-technical-details#readiness-and-activation-tool).

 ### PoS Activation

 On **November 19**, the network will initiate the transition from PoW to PoS.
-Once 80% of the total stake signals their readiness, the activation process will begin.
+Once 80% of the total stake signals their readiness, PoS chain starts with the [candidate block](migration-technical-details) as the genesis block.
 The transition block will be generated, and validators will officially start securing the PoS network.
 Ensure your validator is ready and synced before this date to avoid delays.